artur-s/FsWorkshop/slides/source/index.md

     let otherCashPayment = Cash 438.72m
     let areEqual = (aCashPayment = otherCashPayment)

-' Two unions are equal if they have the same type, the same case and the same values for that case.

----

-Printing

-    [lang=fsharp]
     printfn "%A" aCashPayment
     // >
     // Cash 438.72M

+' Two unions are equal if they have the same type, the same case and the same values for that case.

 ---